openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 #### Other Kinds of Image Formats and Containers

 8-bit 1-channel and 8-bit 3-channel images are the most common image formats you'll find.
-Around the world of image processing algorithms, however, you'll sometimes encounter an exotic variety of others, including:
+Around the world of image processing algorithms, however, you'll sometimes encounter an exotic variety of other types of images, including:
 - 8-bit *palettized* images, in which each pixel stores an index into an array of (up to) 256 possible colors;
 - 16-bit (unsigned short) images, in which each channel uses *two* bytes to store each of the color values of each pixel, with a number that ranges from 0-65535;
 - 32-bit (float) images, in which each color channel's data is represented by floating point numbers.

-For example, the original Microsoft Kinect sensor produces a depth image whose values range from 0 to 1090.
-Clearly, that's more than the usual range of 8-bit data (from 0 to 255); in fact, it's approximately 11 bits of resolution.
-The `ofxKinect` addon thus uses a 16-bit image to store this information without losing precision.
-Likewise, the precision of 32-bit floats is almost mandatory for high-quality video compositing.
+For a practical example, consider the original Microsoft Kinect sensor, which produces a depth image whose values range from 0 to 1090.
+Clearly, that's wider than the range of 8-bit data (from 0 to 255) one might typically encounter; in fact, it's approximately 11 bits of resolution.
+To accommodate this, the `ofxKinect` addon uses a 16-bit image to store this information without losing precision.
+Likewise, the precision of 32-bit floats is almost mandatory for computing high-quality video composites.

 You'll also find:
-- 2-Channel images (commonly, for luminance plus transparency)
+- 2-channel images (commonly, for luminance plus transparency)
-- 3-Channel images (generally for RGB data, but occasionally used to store images in other color spaces, such as HSB or YUV).
+- 3-channel images (generally for RGB data, but occasionally used to store images in other color spaces, such as HSB or YUV).
-- 4-Channel images (commonly for RGBA images, but occasionally for CMYK)
+- 4-channel images (commonly for RGBA images, but occasionally for CMYK)
-- *Bayer images*, in which the RGB color channels are not interleaved RGBRGBRGB... but rather appear in a unique checkerboard pattern.
+- *Bayer images*, in which the RGB color channels are not interleaved R-G-B-R-G-B-R-G-B... but rather appear in a unique checkerboard pattern.

 It gets even more exotic. ["Hyperspectral" imagery from the Landsat 8 satellite](https://www.mapbox.com/blog/putting-landsat-8-bands-to-work/), for example, has 11 channels, including bands for ultraviolet, near infrared, and thermal (deep) infrared!